evannetwork/vade-didcomm/README.md

 ## Usage

 `didcomm_send` prepares the message for being sent to the recipient and `didcomm_receive` is used for decryption and analyzing an incoming message.
-Per default each sent message will be encrypted, either with the saved communication key from a existing did exchange with the communication partner, or with the provided one.
+Per default each sent message will be encrypted, either with the saved encryption key from a existing did exchange with the communication partner, or with the provided one.
 Specific protocol types can override the encryption setting of the message to just send a plain message (like did exchange).

-*NOTE*: Please ensure, that when you sent any message that will be encrypted, to have a finished did exchange or correct encryption keys, that can be passed to vade_didcomm.
+*NOTE*: When you send any message that will be encrypted, you need to have a finished did exchange or correct encryption keys, that are passed to vade_didcomm.

 Each function always takes 2 arguments: